School Shootings and Parent Responsibility

 If a minor commits a school shooting in New Mexico with a gun belonging to his or her parents, any parent who loses a child may ask whether the gunman’s parents can be held liable.

 Legally, a parent whose child is injured or killed by a criminal act may seek justice through a personal injury or wrongful death lawsuit.
-They may demand compensation for their grief, loss of the companionship of their child, and/or for any medical bills and other costs of the child’s injuries, funeral and burial.
+They may demand compensation for their grief, loss of the companionship of their child, and/or for any medical bills and other costs of the child’s injuries, funeral, and burial.

 But who would be the defendant?
 The underage gunman?
 He or she would likely have few if any assets, if indeed he or she survived.
 The school system that did not provide for their child’s safety?
 School systems in New Mexico and across the country are doing quite a lot to ensure safe schools, even as some suggest campus security measures are futile.